Polish–Soviet War: Logistics and plans

-Kiev Offensive
+Kiev offensive

 On 17 April 1920, the Polish General Staff ordered the armed forces to assume attack positions.
 The Red Army, which had been regrouping since 10 March, was not fully ready for combat.
 The main goal of the military operation was to create a Ukrainian state, formally independent but under Polish patronage, which would separate Poland from Russia.

 On 25 April, the southern group of Polish armies under Piłsudski's command commenced an offensive in the direction of Kiev.
 The Polish forces were assisted by thousands of Ukrainian soldiers under Petliura, who represented the Ukrainian People's Republic.

 Alexander Yegorov, commander of the Russian Southwestern Front, had at his disposal the 12th and 14th Armies.
-They faced the invading force, but were small (15,000 battle-ready soldiers), weak, poorly equipped, and had been distracted by peasant rebellions in Russia.
+They faced the invading force, but were small (15,000 battle-ready soldiers), weak, poorly equipped and had been distracted by peasant rebellions in Russia.
 Yegorov's armies had been gradually reinforced since the Soviets had found out of the Polish war preparations.

 On 26 April, in his "Call to the People of Ukraine", Piłsudski told his intended audience that "the Polish Army would only stay as long as necessary until a legal Ukrainian government took control over its own territory".
 However, although many Ukrainians were anti-communist, many were anti-Polish and resented the Polish advance.

-The well-equipped and highly mobile Polish 3rd Army under Edward Rydz-Śmigły quickly overpowered the Red Army in Ukraine.
+The well-equipped and highly mobile Polish 3rd Army under Rydz-Śmigły quickly overpowered the Red Army in Ukraine.
 The Soviet 12th and 14th Armies had for the most part declined to engage in combat and suffered limited losses; they withdrew or were pushed past the Dnieper River.
 On 7 May, the combined Polish–Ukrainian forces, led by Rydz-Śmigły, encountered only token resistance as they entered Kiev, mostly abandoned by the Soviet military.